juliasummersdev/woocommerce-custom-store-logic/README.md

 # Custom Store Logic for WooCommerce

-A custom WooCommerce plugin demonstrating store logic that goes beyond off-the-shelf plugin configuration: product bundles with dynamic pricing, size/fit variant data, and local-pickup scheduling for the WooCommerce **block** checkout — all modeled with [Secure Custom Fields](https://wordpress.org/plugins/secure-custom-fields/) (ACF Pro-compatible, free) and wired into WooCommerce via custom hooks, not additional plugins.
+A custom WooCommerce plugin that allows for product bundles with dynamic pricing, size/fit variant data, and local-pickup scheduling for the WooCommerce **block** checkout.

-This is a **portfolio/demonstration build** for [juliasummers.dev](https://juliasummers.dev), showing the kind of custom WooCommerce work that's possible beyond plugin
-configuration: real cart/checkout logic, upgrade-safe architecture, and a staff-manageable settings layer.
-Everything in the stack is free — no premium plugins, no paid theme, no paid SaaS dependencies.

 ## Features